survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Setting Up Webpack Configuration

-We’ll need to tell webpack how to deal with the assets we set up.
-For this purpose, we’ll develop a *webpack.config.js* file.
+You will need to tell webpack how to deal with the assets that were set up.
+For this purpose, you have to develop a *webpack.config.js* file.
 Webpack and its development server will be able to discover this file through a convention.

-To keep things convenient to maintain, we’ll be using [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) to generate an *index.html* for our application. *html-webpack-plugin* wires up the generated assets with it.
+To keep things convenient to maintain, you can use [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) to generate an *index.html* for the application. *html-webpack-plugin* wires up the generated assets with it.
 Install it to the project:

 ```bash
 npm install html-webpack-plugin --save-dev